sl-chen/Solar-resourcing-with-satellite-images-and-deep-learning/README.md

 |  15 | 11.80-12.80  | 12.30 | 2 | "Dirty" longwave window | Infrared     |
 |  16 | 13.00-13.30  | 1.378 | 2 | CO2 longwave  | Infrared |

+The correlation analysis show some satellite bands are highly correlated, therefore, only a sub set of bands is selected: C01, C03, C04, C05, C06, C07, C09, and C11.

 The used ground data is from SURFRAD stations (see the following table) with quality control.